yunhak0/MUSE/README.md

 * `tqdm`: 4.65.0
 * `pyarrow`: 11.0.0 or `fastparquet`: 2023.4.0 (for preprocessing)

+:computer: You can create the conda environment using the `muse.yaml` file.
+> conda env create --file muse.yaml

 ## Data Preprocessing

 Data is available in the [original challenge](https://www.aicrowd.com/challenges/spotify-sequential-skip-prediction-challenge) with [published paper](https://arxiv.org/pdf/1901.09851.pdf)[1].
-For the data preprocessing, please refer in './data/mssd-org/README.md' file.
+For the data preprocessing, please refer to the `./data/mssd-org/README.md` file.

 :hourglass: You can find the preprocessed data [here](https://drive.google.com/drive/folders/1D6OTdSsgRcVvTn-WD98FfiJpPNd6mGtm?usp=drive_link).